kderyabin/ExpressLogger/README.md

 # ExpressLogger

-ExpressLogger is a PSR3 implementation with a minimum impact on your application execution time.
+ExpressLogger is a PSR3 implementation which cares of your application execution time.

-Implemented solution is simple but powerful and makes the ExpressLogger one of the fastest loggers.
+Implemented solution is simple but powerful and makes the ExpressLogger one of the fastest logging solutions.
 ## Installation

  Composer